Lawrence Bloomberg Faculty of Nursing

 The Lawrence S. Bloomberg Faculty of Nursing is the nursing school of the University of Toronto.
-It is based in the Health Sciences Building on the St. George campus, in the Discovery District of downtown Toronto.
+Established in 1933, it is based in the Health Sciences Building in the Discovery District of downtown Toronto, and operates programs on all three of the university's campuses: St. George, Mississauga, and Scarborough.

+History

-The University of Toronto has provided nursing education since 1920, when educator E. Kathleen Russell established the former Department of Public Health Nursing.
+The University of Toronto has provided nursing education since 1920, when educator E. Kathleen Russell established the former Department of Public Health Nursing with funding from the Rockefeller Foundation.
+Prior in 1905, the Graduate Nurses' Association of Ontario submitted a memorandum requesting that the University of Toronto offer a course of training and education for nurses, the first documented evidence of efforts to establish university education for nurses in Canada.
 The School of Nursing as it exists today was founded when the department merged with the School of Hygiene in 1933, with Russell at its first director.
 Following her vision of progressive reform in nursing education, it hosted the first four-year Bachelor of Science in Nursing (BScN) program in Canada.